-What is known in medical circles as Willis-Ekbom disease, is commonly referred to as Restless Legs Syndrome (RLS), or RLS.
-That syndrome attachment tells you right up front, that what we are dealing with is a condition that no one really understands.
+What is known in medical circles as Willis-Ekbom disease, is commonly referred to as Restless Legs Syndrome, or RLS.
+This syndrome attachment tells you right up front that what we are dealing with is a condition that no one really understands.

-RLS has very broadly defined set of symptoms- likely no two people will report the same exact complaints.
-The feelings that a sufferer of RLS may experience run the gamut: while some describe it as an intense pain, or ache, others can identify with “that itch that you just cannot scratch.”
-Some feel it as an unpleasant tickle, while others even perceive it as a crawling sensation.
+RLS has a very broadly defined set of symptoms; it’s likely no two people will report the same exact complaints.
+The feelings that a sufferer of RLS may experience run the gamut: While some describe it as an intense pain, or ache, others can identify with “that itch that you just cannot scratch.”
+Some feel it as an unpleasant tickle, while others may perceive it as a crawling sensation.

-It is often described as uncontrollable jumping, twitching, jerky legs, often occurring at the worst possible time- when you are trying to sleep.
-RLS can lead to a number of consequences, none of them good, to include: depression, sadness, sleep deprivation, trouble remembering things, stress and fatigue.
+The common theme is that people with RLS spend altogether much time trying to figure out what to do to get rid of it.
+Uncontrollable jumping, twitching or jerky legs often occur at the worst possible time when you are trying to sleep.
+RLS can lead to a number of consequences, none of them good, including depression, sadness, sleep deprivation, memory loss, stress and fatigue.

-Since its causes are likely multiple, and largely unknown, and there is no known cure, the best approach is likely to treat the symptoms.
+Since its causes are likely multiple and largely unknown, and there is no known cure, the current approach is to treat the symptoms.